aneiosi/D-JSON/README.md

 * `-DENABLE_TARGET_EXPORT=On`: Enable the export of CMake targets.
 Turn off if it makes problems. (on by default)
 * `-DENABLE_CUSTOM_COMPILER_FLAGS=On`: Enable custom compiler flags (currently for Clang, GCC and MSVC).
 Turn off if it makes problems. (on by default)
 * `-DENABLE_VALGRIND=On`: Run tests with [valgrind](http://valgrind.org). (off by default)
-* `-DENABLE_SANITIZERS=On`: Compile cJSON with [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) and [UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) enabled (if possible). (off by default)
+* `-DENABLE_SANITIZERS=On`: Compile DJSON with [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) and [UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) enabled (if possible). (off by default)
 * `-DENABLE_SAFE_STACK`: Enable the [SafeStack](https://clang.llvm.org/docs/SafeStack.html) instrumentation pass.
 Currently only works with the Clang compiler. (off by default)
 * `-DBUILD_SHARED_LIBS=On`: Build the shared libraries. (on by default)
 * `-DBUILD_SHARED_AND_STATIC_LIBS=On`: Build both shared and static libraries. (off by default)
 * `-DCMAKE_INSTALL_PREFIX=/usr`: Set a prefix for the installation.
 * `-DENABLE_LOCALES=On`: Enable the usage of localeconv method. ( on by default )
 * `-DCJSON_OVERRIDE_BUILD_SHARED_LIBS=On`: Enable overriding the value of `BUILD_SHARED_LIBS` with `-DCJSON_BUILD_SHARED_LIBS`.
-* `-DENABLE_CJSON_VERSION_SO`: Enable cJSON so version. ( on by default )
+* `-DENABLE_CJSON_VERSION_SO`: Enable DJSON so version. ( on by default )

-If you are packaging cJSON for a distribution of Linux, you would probably take these steps for example:
+If you are packaging DJSON for a distribution of Linux, you would probably take these steps for example:
 ```
 mkdir build
 cd build